Vice Media, once worth $5.7 billion, files for bankruptcy

 Bankruptcy follows layoffs and high-profile departures

-Last month the company announced layoffs across its global newsroom and shuttered its international journalism arm, Vice World News.
+Last month the company announced layoffs across its global newsroom and shuttered its international journalism brand, Vice World News.
+(It still employs journalists overseas, however, and tells NPR it has no plans to stop covering international news.)
 It also canceled its weekly broadcast program, "Vice News Tonight," which debuted in 2016 and passed 1,000 episodes in March.

 The company oversees a variety of brands, including the women's lifestyle site Refinery29, which it acquired in 2019 for $400 million.
 It also owns British fashion magazine i-D and in-house creative agency Virtue, among others.